 Indian cuisine often incorporates lentils.
 Two popular lentil varieties are safed chole (white chickpeas or garbanzo beans) and kala chana (black chickpeas or Bengal gram).
 Although safed chole is the more popular variety—so much so that a lot of street food dishes are prepared with it—kala chana is very delicious, as well.

 This dish of black chickpeas curry is often made in Indian homes.
-It is very simple to prepare and you can serve it with rice or roti, which is a type of Indian flatbread.
-Do try it and share your feedback.
+It is very simple to prepare, and you can serve it with rice or roti, a type of Indian flatbread.

 |Prep time||Cook time||Ready in||Yields|